-Now in its fifth year, Leeds Indie Food is a sumptuous food and drink festival firmly established on the Leeds calendar.
+Leeds Indie Food is a sumptuous food and drink festival firmly established on the Leeds calendar.
 The event began from humble origins, and after much nail-biting, planning, and a successful kickstarter, Leeds Indie Food was born.

 The highlight in 2015 was Leeds Feast – probably the biggest celebration of street food in Leeds.
 The Gallery at Munro House saw an edible exhibition where famous artworks were formed out of cake (and then eaten!), courtesy of the Tattooed Bakers.

 The following year brought a second helping of the festival, upping the ante to incorporate 78 events.
 With an attendance of 20,000 people, it was clear LIF wasn’t a one-off success.

 2016 saw towering cakes of Leeds’ most iconic architecture (again by the Tattooed Bakers), an unbelievable 50 course dinner for £50 in a pop up kitchen by Norse, and the Bundobrunch, Keg V Cork, and North Bar Magical Mystery Tour.

 The following year saw an allotment at Kirkgate, a huge partnership between Arup and LeedsBID.
 This created a fun new area where people could sit, play, learn, and more, bringing the entertainment space into the market.

 Beer and Doughnut pairing became a thing too.
 An informative food styling workshop welcomed amateurs, and a School Diner, Supper Dates and The Fun of Food event won praise, amongst many more.